Zapper-fi/protocol/docs/api-intro/Human-Readable Transactions.md

   $isSigner: Boolean
 )
 ```
-> List Human-readable transactions from one or multiple wallets, along with tokens transferred, paginated, chain-agnostic

 ## App Feeds

 Receive a paginated payload of interpreted events for a given app and network

-Code snippet test:
+*List Human-readable transactions made using an application, ordered by date, paginated, across chains*

 ```sh
 query AppTimelineQuery(